 In California, marital property is divided according to the rules of community property.

-Under these guidelines, anything that either spouse acquired during marriage belongs to both equally, regardless of whose name is on the paycheck, loan, deed, or card.
-On the other hand, assets brought into the marriage are considered “separate property” and will typically leave with their respective owners, upon divorce.
+Under these guidelines, most assets that either spouse acquires during the marriage while living in California are presumed to belong to both spouses, regardless of whose name is on the paycheck, loan, deed, or card.

 California is one of just nine states that follow community property laws (as of early 2025), making it different from most other states.
 Once you get divorced, the court will divide your jointly owned property equally between you.
-The court may also order an unequal division in rare circumstances (e.g., when there is a valid agreement, or to account for misappropriation of assets).

 This split applies to everything from real estate and vehicles to bank accounts and investment portfolios.